Microsoft/azure-docs.cs-cz/articles/active-directory/develop/migrate-python-adal-msal.md

     # You may be able to append "/.default" to your v1 resource to form a scope
     # See https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent#the-default-scope

-    # Or maybe you have an app already talking to Microsoft identity platform v2,
+    # Or maybe you have an app already talking to the Microsoft identity platform,
     # powered by some 3rd-party auth library, and persist its tokens somehow.

     # Either way, you need to extract RTs from there, and return them like this.